2025–26 AFC Champions League Elite

-The 2025–26 AFC Champions League Elite (ACL Elite) is the 44th edition of Asia's premier club football tournament, organized by the Asian Football Confederation (AFC), and the second under the AFC Champions League Elite title.
+The 2025–26 AFC Champions League Elite (ACL Elite) was the 44th edition of Asia's premier club football tournament, organized by the Asian Football Confederation (AFC), and the second under the AFC Champions League Elite title.

-The finals will be played in Riyadh, Saudi Arabia.
-The tournament winner will qualify for the 2026 FIFA Intercontinental Cup and 2029 FIFA Club World Cup.
-Additionally, the winner will enter the league stage of the 2026–27 AFC Champions League Elite, if they have not already qualified through their domestic performance.
+The round of 16 for the West region (Note: Postponed and changed to single-leg format due to the impacts from the 2026 Iran War.) and the quarter-finals onwards were played as single-match knockout ties in Jeddah, Saudi Arabia (King Abdullah Sports City Stadium and Prince Abdullah Al-Faisal Sports City Stadium) from 13 to 25 April.
+The tournament winner qualified for the 2026 FIFA Intercontinental Cup and 2029 FIFA Club World Cup.
+Additionally, the winner entered the league stage of the 2026–27 AFC Champions League Elite, if not already qualified through their domestic performance.

-Al-Ahli are the defending champions.
+Al-Ahli were the defending champions, having won their first title in the 2024–25 season.
+They successfully defended their title following a 1–0 victory after extra time against Machida Zelvia in the final.

 Association team allocation

-The associations are allocated slots according to their club competitions ranking which was published after the 2023–24 competitions were completed.
+The associations were allocated slots according to their club competitions ranking, which was published after the 2023–24 competitions were completed.
 Slots were subject to later re-balancing based on the 2024–25 competition results.